KTH/style/apps/style-web/src/pages/en/styles/spacing.md

 }
 ```

-For components with borders, use calc to substract the border width:
+For components with borders, use `calc` to subtract the border width:

 ```scss
 .button.secondary {